telefonicaid/fiware-cygnus/resources/mysql-scripts/README.md

 ## `mysql-columnsync.sh`
 This script aims to create the needed MySQL table used in the documentation for cygnus column sync.
-It adds a database and a table to store the temperature and temperature databes.
-Based in the name of the entities.
+It adds a database and a table to store the entity name ande the entity values.
 It also adds the possibility to configure the cygnus prefix.

 ### Usage
 The script has 6 mandatory parameters and 1 optional: